Deep Learning

 • Deep Learning (2006-present): This phase began with Hinton's deep belief network model and continues to the present day.
 The new models, built with multilayer neural networks and numerous hidden layers, are significantly more powerful than their predecessors and are no longer primarily inspired by neuroscience.

-Please feel free to point out any errors or typos, or share your suggestions to enhance these notes
+Please feel free to point out any errors or typos, or share suggestions to improve these notes.
+English isn't my first language, so if you notice any mistakes, let me know, and I'll be sure to fix them.

 FacebookTwitterLinkedinLinkedin